a-bali/mqttrepost/README.md

 # MQTTRepost
 ## Objective
 MQTTRepost subscribes to predefined MQTT topics and reposts all incoming messages in these topics to other predefined topics.
-You can optionally decode incoming JSON messages so that different values incorporated in the incoming message are posted as separate messages to other topics.
+It can optionally decode incoming JSON messages so that different values incorporated in the incoming message are posted as separate messages to other topics.
+It also offers possibility to eliminate duplicate messages, received with identical content in a predefined time window.

 This tool's original use case is to listen to incoming messages from a [zigbee2mqtt](https://www.zigbee2mqtt.io/) gateway and forward them to other MQTT topics for reprocessing.
 JSON decoding was added to properly restructure incoming data from multisensors (e.g. [Xiaomi Aqara temperature, humidity and pressure sensor](https://www.zigbee2mqtt.io/devices/WSDCGQ11LM.html)) to separate topics that are further processed by [telegraf](https://github.com/influxdata/telegraf) into [influxdb](https://github.com/influxdata/influxdb).
+Deduplication was added because these sensors often send duplicate messages at the same time.

 ## Building and installing